 In its first four years, the GW Solar Institute produced many high-quality reports that yielded many significant outcomes, such as an analysis of the long-term economics of solar and a quantification of the long list of societal benefits offered by solar energy.
-The information below provides a top-level overview of the GW Solar Institute's major policy impacts and research projects in the fields of technology, economics, and law and policy from 2009 to 2012.
+The information below provides a top-level overview of the GW Solar Institute's major policy impacts and research projects in the fields of science and engineering, economics, tax policy, and law from 2009 to 2012.

 In its first years, the GW Solar Institute also developed a strong working relationship with senior officials involved in the solar energy program at the U.S. Department of Energy (DOE).
 This important advisory role was epitomized by an invitation to participate on the Steering Committee of DOE’s “SunShot Vision” study and to lead the drafting of a key chapter on system cost reduction.
 The SunShot Vision Study represented a major effort of the DOE to develop a far more aggressive deployment approach for solar energy in serving U.S. electricity needs.
 The study was intended to inform key policy decisions by the Energy Department, Congress, and other policymakers.